jdidion/atropos/doc/colorspace.rst

 Colorspace reads
 ================

-Cutadapt was designed to work with colorspace reads from the ABi SOLiD sequencer.
+Atropos was designed to work with colorspace reads from the ABi SOLiD sequencer.
 Colorspace trimming is activated by the ``--colorspace`` option (or use ``-c`` for short).
 The input reads can be given either: